TatoEb/adss-x100/README.md

 To detach from screen press the combination: Ctrl+A D

-To reattach to a detached session enter: sudo screen -r X100
+To reattach to your detached session enter: sudo screen -r X100

 To stop X100 press Ctrl+C.